urbanists-video/blog/src/content/posts/a-new-peertube-instance-for-urbanists.md

 > PeerTube should run happily on a virtual machine with 2 threads/vCPUs, [...]
 You will hugely benefit from at least a second thread though, because of transcoding.

 Videos are still moved to object storage on backblaze b2 after transcoding.
 That's been working very well, and even streaming 4k works great!
-Because b2 has free egress when proxied through a partner (such as Backblaze), transfer is free (just pay $0.005/gb/mo storage!).
+Because b2 has free egress when proxied through a partner (such as Cloudflare), transfer is free (just pay $0.005/gb/mo storage!).

 Nightly backups of videos, misc assets, and postgres are all configured and running smoothly (3-2-1).